waal70/home-infra/README.md

     [proxmox_servers]
     pve01 ansible_host=172.16.11.108

-The repository also includes a dynamic inventory, which currently is based on a Unifi environment.
+The repository also includes a dynamic inventory, which currently is based on a UniFi environment.
 It will query the Unifi-controller for a list of currently active clients.
 It compares this list against a known list of mac-addresses, that you wish to configure with Ansible.
 These mac-addresses are in the /inventory/hosts_by_mac.json file, you will need to specify an entry as follows: